 Improve Air Flow In The PC Case

-A GPU is liable to doing its utmost to remain cool, pushing the fans to limit, but failing miserably because the air in the case itself is too hot due to restricted air flow.
+A GPU is liable to doing its utmost to remain cool, pushing the fans to limit, but failing miserably because the air in the case itself is too hot due to restricted airflow.

 Tweak Fan Speeds

 With GPU overclocking software such as MSI Afterburner, you use input fan control utilities to adjust the fan speed.
-For example, you can set it to up the fan speed when the GPU core reaches a certain temperature.
+For example, you can set it to up the fan speed when the GPU core reaches a specific temperature.
 By doing so, you can ensure the fan is running at 100% of its capabilities during critical moments, therefore significantly reducing the GPU temperature.

 Revert To Non-Overclocked Settings